-Our small group met at Auckland's Waterfront, a focal point for much of the World Cup festivities.
-It was nice to meet a few new sketchers, very hard to get into sketching though with the huge crowds (made up mostly with visiting French, South African and Welsh supporters), and plenty to look at with street performers, Maori Kapa Haka performances, carving and art displays, and the visiting luxury yachts and cruiseliners in town for the event.
+Our small group met at Auckland's waterfront, a focal point for much of the Rugby World Cup 2011 festivities.
+It was nice to meet a few new sketchers, very hard to get into sketching though with the huge crowds (made up mostly with visiting French, South African and Welsh supporters), and so to look at with street performers, Māori Kapa Haka performances, carving and art displays, and the visiting luxury yachts and cruiseliners in town for the event.

 Rotorua carving school, Te Puia, had a carving display in full-swing...